-These fresh pineapple muffins are naturally dairy-free, since they use oil, instead of butter, and the have no need for any type of milk or cream.
+These fresh pineapple muffins are made with oil, instead of butter, and the have no need for any type of milk or cream.
 Chris has also made these as oil-free and “fat-free” muffins.
 If you would like to do the same, omit the oil and increase the applesauce to 1 cup.
 Keep in mind, very low fat muffins have a different texture once cool (slightly gummy), and they won’t rise quite as much.

 Special Diet Notes: Fresh Pineapple Muffins

 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free, and vegetarian.